Support Testing in the Huge Object Model: Introduction

 \paragraph{One-sided non-adaptive bounds} We have an $\Omega(\eps^{-1} m (\log \eps^{-1} + \log m))$ lower bound for one-sided $\eps$-testing of $\mathcal{S}_m$, as well as an $O(\eps^{-1} m \log \eps^{-1} \log m)$ upper bound for one-sided $\eps$-testing of $\mathcal{S}_m$.
 We believe that the upper bound is tight, but we do not have the corresponding lower bound.
 What is the true complexity of $\eps$-testing $\mathcal{S}_m$?

-\paragraph{Non-trivial two-sided bounds} Is there a lower bound of $\omega(m / \log m)$ queries for two-sided testing of $\mathcal{S}_m$, even for non-adaptive algorithms?
-We believe that $\Omega(m)$ should be a lower bound even for adaptive algorithms.
-Our belief is based on the $\log m$-gap in the one-sided case (a $\Theta(m)$ tight bound in the standard model, and a $\Theta(m \log m)$ tight bound in the Huge Object model).
+\paragraph{Non-trivial two-sided bounds} Is there a lower bound of $\omega(m / \log m)$ queries for two-sided testing of $\mathcal{S}_m$ (noting that \cite{vv11} only gives $\Omega(m/\log m)$), even for non-adaptive algorithms?
+We believe that $\Omega(m)$ should be this lower bound, based on the $\log m$-gap in the one-sided case (a $\Theta(m)$ tight bound in the standard model, and a $\Theta(m \log m)$ tight bound in the Huge Object model).

 \paragraph{One-sided adaptive bounds} Our results for one-sided adaptive $\eps$-testing of $\mathcal{S}_m$ are tight with respect to $m$, but have a logarithmic gap with respect to $\eps$ (more precisely, with respect to $\min\{\eps^{-1}, m\}$).
 Closing this gap is an open problem.